MattSegal/devblog/content/django-prod-architecture.md

-Title: A tour of Django in production
+Title: A tour of Django server setups
 Description: A review of many different ways to deploy Django
 Slug: django-prod-architectures
 Date: 2020-05-20 12:00
 Category: Django

-If you haven't worked as a web developer yet, you might be wondering: how do professionals deploy Django?
-What does it look like when it's running in production?
+If you haven't worked as a web developer yet, you might be wondering:
+_how do professionals deploy Django to the internet?
+What does it look like when it's running in production?_
+You might even be thinking _what the hell is [production](https://www.techopedia.com/definition/8989/production-environment)?_

+Before I started working a developer there was just a fuzzy cloud in my head where the knowledge of production infrastructure should be.
-You might have a bunch of questions like _how many servers do people use?_ and _where does the database go?_ or maybe there's just a fuzzy cloud in your head where the knowledge of production architecture should be.
+There are a bunch of natural questions like _how many servers do people use?_, _where does the database go?_ and _why does everyone tell me to use NGINX_?
-Let's fix that.
-This post will take you on a tour of some common Django production setups, from the most simple and basic to the more complex.
+If there's a fuzzy cloud in your head, let's fix it.
+This post will take you on a tour of some common Django server setups, from the most simple and basic to the more complex.

 In this post I'll cover your local machine, some single webserver setups and then